In-person Conference

 What factors will sway the court in liquidated damages claims, distinguishing them from penalties, with case-law-driven examples of both successful and unsuccessful outcomes?

-Answered by Sean Carr of McCann Fitzgerald
+Answered by Sean Carr, McCann Fitzgerald

 Sean acted for Lloyd's Syndicate Insurers in claims against architects, engineers and insurance brokers.
 "He is astute, incredibly clued-up and a great communicator."